ivelin1936/-Assignment-Backend/README.md

 MarketStore class have main() method, with which we can run the console application.
 For every shopping tour, need to create a cart instance, in which we can collect all our wished stuffs for buying.
 Every stuff is an instance of the item's class.
 Item's class is just a date class, which keep the information about the items like a price and name.
-To finish the purchase we need to have and discount card, for the demo, discount card accept from it's constructor a turnover value for the previous month.
+To finish the purchase we need to have and discount card, for the demo, discount card accept from constructor a turnover value for the previous month.
 In the end with pay desk we can finalize our purchase and get in back an invoice of the purchase when invoke pay() method.
 PayDesk has a private constructor (we can't instance it), because it work with a static method pay(), can be called without creating an object of class because it's associated to the class in which is reside not to the objects of that class.

 ### Demo
 #### Shopping items with Gold Discount Card with Mock data: turnover $1500, purchase value $1300;
-* Getting our card and start the shopping, so need to create an instace of card with turnover = 1300$
+* Getting card and start the shopping.
+Need to create an instace of card with turnover = 1300$
 ```
 DiscountCard goldenCard = new GoldCard(1300);
 ```
-   Input turnover will be validate, and if is incorrect will throw and exeption
+   Input turnover will be validate, and if is incorrect will throw InvalidTurnoverException
    ```
    private void setTurnover(double turnover) {
        if (turnover < 0) {
-           throw new IllegalArgumentException(INCORRECT_TURNOVER_VALUE_EX_MSG);
+           throw new InvalidTurnoverException(INCORRECT_TURNOVER_VALUE_EX_MSG);
        }
        this.turnover = turnover;
    }